-For many years, the origin of Ancona ducks was speculated as being British.
+For many years, the origin of Ancona ducks was speculated to be in Britain.
 However, after extensive searches in the United States and Great Britain, newly found information points to the breed being created in America.

-Shortly after, Anconas began to enter poultry shows in the Northeast.
-In the February 1915 issue of Poultry Item magazine and the 1915 American Poultry Yearbook, Anconas were mentioned in the announcements of two first-place wins in a Boston show by Willdum Duckery of Rowley, Massachusetts.
-Based on this evidence, Ancona ducks are currently designated as an American breed.
+Shortly after, Anconas were entered in poultry shows in the Northeast.
+In the February 1915 issue of Poultry Item magazine and the 1915 American Poultry Yearbook, Anconas were mentioned in the announcements as received two first-place wins at a Boston show by Willdum Duckery of Rowley, Massachusetts.
+Based on this evidence, Ancona ducks are currently identified as an American breed.

-The Ancona averages 6 to 6.5 pounds and is a bit stockier than its close relative, the Magpie duck.
-It has a medium-sized oval head, a medium-length bill that’s slightly concave along the top line, an average neck that arches forward slightly, and a body carriage that’s 20 to 30 degrees above horizontal.
+The Ancona averages 6-6.5 pounds and is a bit stockier than its close relative, the Magpie duck.
+It has a medium-sized oval head, a medium-length bill that’s slightly concave along the top line, an average neck that arches forward slightly, and a body carriage that’s 20-30 degrees above horizontal.
 The broken, mottled plumage is unique among ducks for, like Holstein cattle, there is no set design.
 “Any combination of white and color is acceptable as long as there are obvious broken areas on the head, backs, sides, and underbody.”
-The neck is normally solid white, bills are yellow with dark green or black spotting, and the legs and feet are orange with black or brown markings that increase with age.
-(Holderread, 2001)
+(Holderread) The neck is normally solid white, bills are yellow with dark green or black spotting, and the legs and feet are orange with black or brown markings that increase with age.

 There is a critical need for more conservation breeders of Ancona ducks.
 Their excellent laying ability, tasty meat, and calm dispositions make them a great addition to any small farmstead or backyard producer’s flock.